bagustris/thesis-bss/README.md

 TC2	 		Merge finalstereo and enerstereo if correlation is above TC2 stopthresholdini	One source if condition number is above this value thepow			tau_E (see [1])

+All codes is copyrighted by its own author.
+The codes from me are licensed GNU/LGPL v2.
+You can change the input file by your own data.